OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 #### **2.2.6 Walkthrough: Manually Generate OFS Out-Of-Tree PR FIM**

+This walkthrough describes how to manually generate an Out-Of-Tree PR FIM.
+This can be automatically done for you if you run the build script with the `-p` option.
+This process is not applicable if you run the build script with the `flat` option.

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 Steps:

 1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
-Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. Navigate to the root directory.